PyBotDevs/isobot/README.md

 This open-source project is supposed to represent what the next-generation of isobot will look like, and how it will progress into the future.

 ## Why a new project?
 I wanted to make brand new, cutting-edge features for isobot.
-But in the process, I ran into some serious codeblocks which prevented me from doing so.
-This is why I decided to completely rewrite isobot as codename 'lazer' which is much more future-proof.
+But in the process, I ran into some codeblocks which prevented me from doing so efficiently.
+This is why I decided to completely rewrite isobot as codename 'lazer' which is meant to be more future-proof.

 ## How can I help?
 Well, you can make pull requests for new features, and submit current issues, which would help improve the development process!

 ## When can I expect a fully-made version?
-Never- I mean, yes
+dnk

 ## When the project's development is complete, what will happen?
 I don't expect the project development to ever fully complete.
 But at some point, we might merge these changes with [our main project](https://github.com/PyBotDevs/isobot-python) sooner or later.